 Servings: 6 donuts

-1.5 cups almond flour
+- 1.5 cups almond flour

-3 organic eggs (*see below for the egg-free substitute!)
+- 3 organic eggs (*see below for the egg-free substitute!)

-3 tsp organic pure vanilla extract
+- 3 tsp organic pure vanilla extract

-1/2 tsp baking soda
+- 1/2 tsp baking soda

-2 tbsp local pure organic honey
+- 2 tbsp local pure organic honey

-4 tbsp organic butter, melted
+- 4 tbsp organic butter, melted

-3 tbsp granulated Swerve brand sweetener or coconut sugar
+- 3 tbsp granulated Swerve brand sweetener or coconut sugar

-(use erythritol and xylitol sugars like Swerve sparingly)
+- (use erythritol and xylitol sugars like Swerve sparingly)

-1 tbsp cinnamon (or to taste)
+- 1 tbsp cinnamon (or to taste)

 - Dip the top of the donut into the butter, just enough to coat the top.

 *I recommend eating these donuts ASAP while they are still slightly warm for the best tasting!
 If you choose to leave some for the next day or two I would wait to top/coat those donuts until you are ready to eat them.
 I prefer the cinnamon and “sugar” topping but some love a good frosting on top!
 Try the frosting recipe below!

-*Egg-Free Option – Flax Eggs
+*Egg-Free Option – Flax Egg Substitute

-3 tbsp flax seeds (ground up)
+- 3 tbsp flax seeds (ground up)

-9 tbsp water
+- 9 tbsp water

-Grind 3 tbsp of flax seeds in a coffee grinder (can buy pre-ground also)
+- Grind 3 tbsp of flax seeds in a coffee grinder (can buy pre-ground also)

-Mix 3 tbsp ground flax seeds with 9 tbsp water, stir, let sit in the fridge for approximately 30 minutes.
+- Mix 3 tbsp ground flax seeds with 9 tbsp water, stir, let sit in the fridge for approximately 30 minutes.
 Use these flax eggs instead of eggs!

-Optional Frosting Topping:
+Optional Vegan Frosting Topping

-6 tbsp coconut butter, melted
+- 6 tbsp coconut butter, melted

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-2 tbsp Swerve sweetener
+- 2 tbsp Swerve sweetener

-4-6 tbsp non-dairy milk (almond milk) until thin and frosting-like
+- 4-6 tbsp non-dairy milk (almond milk) until thin and frosting-like

 Slowly melt the coconut butter on low heat.
 Remove from the heat and add vanilla and sweetener.
 Add the milk one tablespoon at a time, stirring in between until a smooth, frosting-like consistency.